finiteloopme/finiteloopme.github.io/_posts/2015-12-03-getting-started-with-apiman-using-docker.md

 [APIMan ](http://apiman.io) is an open source project for developing an API management solution.

 ## About this article
 APIMan has a very interesting value proposition.
-As a technical individual, I find it easy to get started with a project by developing features, add-ons.
-I couldn't find a *easy* way to get started with APIMan - purely *from a development* perspective.
+Developing features, add-ons is a very effective way of getting started with a project.
+I couldn't find a *easy* documented way to get started with APIMan - purely *from a development* perspective.
 Hopefully this article will help a developer to get started quickly with development on APIMan project.

 ## Core features of APIMan are:
 1. **API governance**: flexible, policy-based runtime governance of the API.
 Ability to offer same API through multiple plans, allowing different levels of service to different API consumers.